Topic: Tecnología e instrumentos

 Offered in inglés

-The Consortium for Scenario Planning is hosting its eighth annual conference at the Embassy Suites by Hilton Deerfield Beach Resort & Spa in Deerfield Beach, Florida, January 29–31, 2025.
+The Consortium for Scenario Planning invites you to its eighth annual conference at the Embassy Suites by Hilton Deerfield Beach Resort & Spa in Deerfield Beach, Florida, January 29–31, 2025.

 Session Proposals